Sriharini424/HR_Analytics/README.md

 3. Dashboard Design Complexity: Ensuring an intuitive user experience while maintaining advanced analytical capabilities was challenging but addressed through iterative design improvements.

-4. Real-Time Data Updates: Managing real-time data refresh without impacting performance required efficient scheduling and indexing strategies.
+4. Real-Time Data Updates: Managing real-time data refresh without impacting performance requires efficient scheduling and indexing strategies.

 # Conclusion
-The HR analytics Dashboard project successfully showcased the use of Python(for data cleaning and EDA) and Power BI for building an intuitive dashboard.
+The HR Analytics Dashboard project successfully showcased the use of Python(for data cleaning and EDA) and Power BI to build an intuitive dashboard.
 Key achievements include:

 1. Successfully integrated multiple data sources for comprehensive analysis.

-2.Optimized data models for improved performance and faster report loading.
+2. Optimized data models for improved performance and faster report loading.

 3. Designed an intuitive and interactive user interface for seamless navigation.